 Pods are often described as logical hosts that can contain one or multiple containers that share storage, network, and specifications on how to run the containers.
 They are ephemeral by nature—temporary storage for a container that gets wiped out and lost when the container is stopped or restarted.

 Nodes represent the physical or virtual machines that run the containerized applications.
-Each node is managed by the master components and contains the services necessary to run pods.
+Each node is managed by the control plane components and contains the services necessary to run Pods.

 A cluster is a collection of nodes that run containerized applications.
 Clusters provide the high-level structure within which Kubernetes manages the containerized applications.
 They enable Kubernetes to orchestrate containers’ deployment, scaling, and management across multiple nodes seamlessly.

-The control plane is responsible for managing the worker nodes and the pods in the cluster.
+The control plane is responsible for managing the worker nodes and the Pods in the cluster.
 It includes several components, such as Kubernetes API server, scheduler, controller manager, and etcd (a key-value store for cluster data).
-The control plane makes global decisions about the cluster, and therefore its security is paramount as it’s the central point of management for the cluster.
+The control plane makes global decisions about the cluster, and keeping the control plane readily accessible to validated users for cluster recovery paramount as it’s the central point of management for the cluster.

 In Kubernetes, securing your environment is not just about safeguarding the data; it’s about protecting the entire ecosystem that interacts with and manages the data.
 Here’s an overview of the key components that require protection.